To read more check the official docs: Laravel Envoy Documentation

 How to install SSH connection from local machine to server

 Before you can deploy your application using Laravel Envoy, you need to set up an SSH connection between your local machine and the server where your application is hosted.
 This allows you to run commands on the server from your local machine.
+To set up an SSH connection, you need to generate an SSH key pair on your local machine and add the public key to theauthorized_keys

 file on the server.